strohitv/splatnet3-token-util/readme.md

 # example: python main.py -adb="shell input tap X Y" to tap on position (X, Y) on the screen
 ```

-## Steps required to set up token extraction
-There's initial steps required to do once.
-Once the emu is set up, it needs to be brought to a state where you can extract the tokens from RAM, then a snapshot needs to be done.
-Finally, the RAM dump needs to be analysed.

-Note: The name of the example Emulator used in this tutorial is `SN3`, so everywhere this name appears it's the name of the emulated device.

-### Initial steps
-1. Install Android Studio (only possible with an x64 architecture)
-2. Create an Emulator, choose a newer Android version with Google Play installed. **QUICK START**: use Pixel 8 with Android API level 30 (Android 11).
-Set `SN3` as name and set it to cold boot.
-3. After creation, close Android Studio and don't use it anymore.
-Changes done to the android system while hosting the emulator in Android Studio won't always reflect to the status of the emulator this script will use.
-To avoid this, boot the emulator via command line with the command `python main.py --emu`. **DO NOT USE ANDROID STUDIO FROM HERE ON, USE THE COMMAND LINE COMMANDS ONLY**
-4. [optional / required for **QUICK START**] Once the emulator is started, open Settings -> Accessibility -> System Controls -> Change `System Navigation` to `3 buttons` and also System -> Gestures -> Press & hold power button -> Set to `Power menu` so that holding the the power button will bring up the power menu
-5. Open Google Play Store and do the login with your Google Account.
-Select "No" for "Back up device data"
-6. Install the Nintendo Switch App (NSA) via Google Play
-7. Open NSA, don't allow sending usage data and do the Login using your Nintendo account.
-If Chrome asks whether you want to use your gmail account, disallow ("Use without an account")
-8. Once you're logged in on NSA, open SplatNet3 once to ensure it's working fine.
-It's ok if it displays an error message, the token extraction will still work as long as you can get to the greyish SplatNet3 design.
-9. Close all apps via task manager
-10. Tap and Hold the NSA app until the menu opens.
-Then drag it to the main screen on the left side directly below the clock, as it can be seen on the [main menu snapshot image](./screenshots/template-emulator-main-menu.png).
-11. Go to Play Store -> Profile -> Manage apps & device -> Manage tab -> Tap on NSA app -> Tap on the three dots on the top right corner -> check "Enable Auto Update"
-12. Close all apps via task manager
-13. Shut down the emulator by using the control panel window to simulate a long power button press and then select 'Power Off'.
-If you're following the **QUICK START** instructions, skip steps 14-16 and head back to the guide above.
-14. **OPTIONAL from here on** If you're creating your own boot.txt and cleanup.txt scripts: Slowly simulate the clicks required to open the NSA app + SplatNet 3 main menu by slowly doing taps and write down the screen positions (X and Y) at the top screen everytime you do a tap (write down start and end positions for swipes).
-Also pay attention to how long each screen loads - that wait time should be at least double.
-Ideally, opening SplatNet3 should only be three taps if the NSA app is located on the default main screen.
-15. You can also use ADB (see commands below) via `python main.py -adb="COMMAND"` to store screenshots of every step to take an image comparison to be more certain on where you are right now.
-16. At the end, close all apps via task manager and shut down the emulator again.

-This should be everything required.
-Next up is the automation

-### Automation - Commands
+### further command examples
 PLEASE NOTE: this script does not work when several emulators are booted at the same time.
 If you do that and want to use the ADB commands, add `-s EMULATOR-NAME` to the adb command, for example `python main.py --adb="-s emulator-5554 shell input tap X Y"`

 - start emulator: `python main.py --emu`
 - do a tap on the emulator: `python main.py --adb="shell input tap X Y"`
 - do a swipe on the emulator: `python main.py --adb="shell input swipe X1 Y1 X2 Y2 duration(ms)"`
 - list all devices + ports: `python main.py --adb="devices"`
-- save a screenshot: `python main.py --adb="exec-out screencap -p > FILENAME.png"` - this needs to be done using CMD cause Powereshell messes up the filename.
+- save a screenshot: `python main.py --adb="exec-out screencap -p > FILENAME.png"` - this needs to be done using CMD because Powershell messes up the filename.
 FILENAME can freely be chosen
-- save a snapshot: `python main.py --adb="emu avd snapshot save SNAPSHOT_NAME"` where SNAPSHOT_NAME can be chosen as the user pleases.
-Snapshots will be saved to `$HOME/.android/avd/SN3.avd\snapshots`, RAM dump is in the `ram.bin` file
+- save a snapshot: `python main.py --adb="emu avd snapshot save SNAPSHOT_NAME"` where SNAPSHOT_NAME can be freely chosen.
+Snapshots will be saved to `$HOME/.android/avd/{AVD_NAME}.avd/snapshots`, a dump of the RAM is in the `ram.bin` file
 - force shutdown the emulator: `python main.py --adb="emu kill"`

-- **IMPORTANT**: to ensure it's always reloading the app from scratch, it needs to be closed before the emulator gets shut down!
+**IMPORTANT**: to ensure the emulator is always reloading the NSA app from scratch, it needs to be closed before the emulator gets shut down!

-### ram.bin file
+## ram.bin file
 - use a hex editor (recommendation: Linux: gHex, Windows: HxD) to search through the RAM
 - not all Snapshots contain all Tokens sadly
 - gtoken: search for `_gtoken=ey`